Skip to main content

 cd <your_project_directory>

-• Inside the project directory, run the below CLI command
+• Inside the project directory, run the following CLI command:

 levo scan code \